OctopusDeploy/blog/blog/2022-q3/what-are-sboms/index.md

 ## What are SBOMs?

-Software applications are built from various sources, such as in-house components, paid software and open-source software.
-The wide variety of software components in an application makes it hard to track what an application is made of.
+Developers build software from in-house components, paid and open-source software.
+The wide variety of software components in an application makes it hard to track what software an application uses.
 The lack of traceability in software applications poses a security threat to governments and businesses.
 How can an application be secure when the individual components used to build the application are not known?

 A bill of materials is a manufacturing term that lists the required inventory to produce a given output reliably.
 Bills of materials have been used for years to provide transparency and repeatability to the manufacturing process.
 Software bills of materials (SBOMs) apply a similar concept to bills of materials to software.
 SBOMs itemize the components in a software application in a list that developers can share across teams.

 ## Executive Order

 On the 12th of May 2021, The United States government released an executive order on Improving the Nation's Cybersecurity.
-In the executive order, the government `acknowledges growing risks across the cybersecurity landscape and seeks to enhance the federal government's cybersecurity posture correspondingly.` The executive order seeks to minimize the cybersecurity risk in the supply chain that arises from software that is acquired.
-The cybersecurity risk increases as the number of unknown components in the software applications increases.
+In the executive order, the government `acknowledges growing risks across the cybersecurity landscape and seeks to enhance the federal government's cybersecurity posture correspondingly.` The executive order seeks to minimize the cybersecurity risk in the supply chain that arises from acquired software.
+Cybersecurity risk increases as the number of unknown components in the software applications increases.
 The executive order requires developers to produce an SBOM for all applications developed in the US.

 ## What goes into an SBOM?

-The National Telecommunications and Information Administration (NTIA) provides guidelines on constructing a SBOM.
+The National Telecommunications and Information Administration (NTIA) provides guidelines on constructing an SBOM.
 NTIA conducted a proof of concept of SBOMs in healthcare, which informed the [baseline elements required for an SBOM](https://ntia.gov/files/ntia/publications/howto_guide_for_sbom_generation_v1.pdf).
 The baseline elements are summarized here:

 - Author Name - The author of the SBOM document describing the Primary component.
 The author may not be the same as the supplier of the Primary component